 Before each semester, the Associate Director of the University Honors Program will contact you and ask for this information.
 However, you need not wait for this contact; you can send the information as soon as you know it:

-- Whether you have a capstone project course or need an HNRS 4100 section
+- Whether you have a thesis-equivalent course in your major or need an HNRS 4100 section

-- Semester for thesis completion (fall of your senior year, as much as possible)
+- Semester for thesis completion (fall of your senior year, as much as possible; spring of junior year if graduating in the fall)

-- Course number of your capstone project course (if going that route)
+- Course number of your thesis-equivalent course (if going that route)

 If you have any questions or need guidance in answering these questions, please contact the Associate Director of the University Honors Program.